BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 The extent of model training is also largely automatic following the methodology presented in this thesis.
 EOD is run over updated devices and the performance runtimes provided into a newly trained regression model -- by following the approach outlined in this chapter.

+AIWC and the prediction methodology could also be used to guide system designers on the optimal mix of accelerators for future supercomputers.
+For instance, the range of codes expected to run on the machine can be examined with AIWC before any hardware is purchased and the performance of potential accelerators estimated.